hashicorp/nomad/website/source/intro/vs/custom.html.markdown

-These deployment platforms are typically special cased to the needs of the organization at the time of development, reduce future agility, and require time and resources to build and maintain
+These deployment platforms are typically special cased to the needs of the organization at the time of development, reduce future agility, and require time and resources to build and maintain.

 Nomad provides a high-level job specification to easily deploy applications.
 It has been designed to work at large scale, with multi-datacenter and